Should a Firewall be for life?

 Containment and separation for the various treatment stages within the facility were critical to ensure safety, minimise fire risk and confine corrosive processing environments.
 ISD Solutions installed 8,500 square metres of specialist composite steel-faced panels within the concrete and steel structure to form airtight fire separation between key processing areas.

 The solution met stringent design parameters and used HPS200 coated panels and a unique Ceramicoat coating on the Firebatt which sealed the firewalls.
 The resulting high-spec ‘marine quality’ solution is able to withstand volatile and corrosive conditions, minimise fire risk and help to limit insurance requirements for the facility.

 Projects of this scale and complexity set unique challenges.
 Dealing with the potentially corrosive environment needed a very high-spec solution and meticulous installation.
 But by selecting third-party-tested products and using accredited installers clients know they are selecting the best the market can offer.

 An experienced design team, covered with extensive PI insurance selects and installs the best solution for each scenario.
 Some companies use a sub-contracted designer rather than an employed design team which can raise quality issues.
 Other companies provide no design for their panel installation at all.

 This is risky as main contractors may then have the design liability and therefore risk passed onto them.
 Architects are also in a competitive market so the detail work they carry out is frequently undertaken by experienced subcontractors that can add value.

 Back in Hydraforce’s centre, the range of composite panel technology incorporated makes the building truly state-of-art.
 The structure is shiny, new, super functional and pleasing on the eye.
-But more importantly it has created a totally secure working area that not only future-proofs Hydraforce’s manufacturing centre from risk of fire.
+But more importantly, it has created a totally secure working area that not only future-proofs Hydraforce’s manufacturing centre from the risk of fire.